Best Mattress for Stomach Sleepers: Reviews and Buyer’s Guide

 The last layer of this bed is Bio-Core® foam, a sturdy poly-foam in place to support the sleeper resting on the surface of the bed.
 This is important for stomach sleepers because it helps prevent the above layers from sinking too far in the mattress, which can create an arch in your spine.

 If you like a bouncy mattress, the AS2 mattress is also available as the AS2 Hybrid.
 Instead of a base layer of Bio-Core®, the AS2 Hybrid contains zoned pocketed coils to offer targeted, responsive support.
 These are designed to offer similar support as HIVE® since Amerisleep’s hybrid models don’t include that surface modification technology.
 The AS2 Hybrid is great for stomach and back sleepers, heavy sleepers, hot sleepers, and couples due to its level of support, breathability, and motion-isolating abilities.

-We are fans of the Amerisleep brand because they sell their top-rated mattresses at competitive prices, with a Queen AS2 costing only $1199 ($1399 for AS2 Hybrid).
+We are fans of the Amerisleep brand because they sell their top-rated mattresses at competitive prices.
 Plus, that price comes with free shipping and a 20-year warranty.

 Amerisleep also offers a risk-free 100-night sleep trial, so you can buy the bed online and try it in your home.
 If you decide against it, Amerisleep will pick it up for free and issue you a full refund, which makes shopping with them virtually risk-free.
 If it’s time to upgrade your mattress, we encourage you to consider the Amerisleep brand.

 - Zoned support technologies promote healthy sleep styles

 - Voted the best mattress for back pain by Business Insider